 MAINLAND BUSINESS SETUP

-The Limited Liability Company or LLC is the most popular method of commercial company formation in Dubai UAE, unless the business involves banking, insurance and investment activities conducted on behalf of third parties where a Public Joint Stock Company is required.
+The Limited Liability Company (Company formation in Dubai) or LLC is the most popular method of commercial company formation in Dubai UAE, unless the business formation involves banking, insurance and investment activities conducted on behalf of third parties where a Public Joint Stock Company is required.
 Articles 218 to 255 of the CCL (inclusive) regulate the establishment of limited liability companies.
-While Article 227 of the Companies Law (which applies throughout the UAE) stipulates that the minimum share capital of the company is AED 150,000; the minimum share capital required by the Dubai authorities for the Limited Liability Company engaged in business activity other than general trading is currently Dirhams 300,000.
+While Article 227 of the Companies Law (which applies throughout the UAE) stipulates that the minimum share capital of the company is AED 150,000; the minimum share capital required by the Dubai authorities for the Limited Liability Company engaged in business formation activity in Dubai other than general trading is currently Dirhams 300,000.
 For general trading activity, the minimum capital requirement is Dirhams 3,000,000.
 Individual shares should have a minimum face value of AED 1,000.
 The shares need to be “equal shares”.

 An LLC may not conduct the business of insurance, banking or the investment of money on behalf of third parties.